Tree Rescuers handbook

 -

-Survey your community, looking for trees with invasive vines.
+Walk or drive around your community, looking for trees with invasive vines.
 You do NOT need to be able to identify the vines!
 Drop off a door hanger if

 -